Mikrocontroller-net/transistortester/Software/trunk/mega328_wei_st7565/ReadMe.txt

 I recommend to charge the accu before first use.
 You should not use the accu with a voltage below 2.8V.

+You can change the hardware and replace the start key with a rotary switch.
+Because both sides of the start key are connected, you have to cut three pcb-tracks and replace one of the tracks with a isolated wire to keep the start key function.
+One additional drill hole must be placed in the middle of the two holes at the outer board side for the common pin of the rotary switches.
+Take a look to the documentation for the details of connecting the rotary switch.
+You have to connect the two rotary switch connectors to PD1 (Pin 5) and PD3 (Pin 7) with 1 kOhm resistors.
+The common pin of the rotary switch must be connected to GND and two 10 kOhm resistors are needed also to provide 5V power to the rotary switch connectors.
+Don't forget to enable the rotary switch support with option WITH_ROTARY_SWITCH in the Makefile, rebuild the software and reprogram the ATmega328.

 ===========================================================
 Please note, that another simular version labled VANVELL ELC is also available!